HLIT Strangle Strategy

 Frequently asked questions

-A strangle on HLIT is the strangle strategy applied to HLIT (stock).
+- A strangle on HLIT is the strangle strategy applied to HLIT (stock).
 The strategy is structurally neutral / high-volatility (long premium, OTM): A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.
-With HLIT stock trading near $12.46, the strikes shown on this page are snapped to the nearest listed HLIT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With HLIT stock at $13.78 on the most recent close, the strikes shown on this page are snapped to the nearest listed HLIT chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the HLIT strangle priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the HLIT strangle priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current HLIT market-implied 1-standard-deviation expected move is approximately 16.69%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The HLIT market-implied 1-standard-deviation expected move in the same options snapshot is approximately 18.38%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.